andrewzlchen/gshell/README.md

 ## How to Contribute

-If you want to implement a command, please create an issue, and I'll to reply and give the okay.
+If you want to implement a command, please create an issue, and I'll try ASAP to reply and give the okay.

 Tests would be nice.